Jurisprudence Knowledge & Assessment Tool

 Request for an Extension

-- A request for the extension in completing the JKAT;
+- A clear request for the extension.

 Request for Deferral